 Towards the end of WG letter ballot, an accelerated process is defined to permit rapid ballot/resolution cycles .

-Once a project has been given conditional approval to proceed to sponsor ballot by the 802 EC, the following process applies:
+Once a project has been given conditional approval to proceed to sponsor ballot by the 802 EC (see section 12 in [rules4]), the following process applies:

 The WG chair delegates resolution of any comments received in subsequent WG letter ballots on the project’s draft to a comment resolution committee (CRC).